 Looking for quick returns?
 You may prefer to trade shares in Tesla.
-The goal of trading is to make shorter-term profits by buying and selling shares in a short amount of time, sometimes the same day.
+The goal of trading is to make shorter-term profits by buying Tesla shares and selling in a short amount of time, sometimes the same day.
 We’ve reviewed the best low-fee online brokers for frequent trading.

-How to buy Tesla stock in 7 simple steps
+How to buy Tesla shares in 7 simple steps

-Ensuring your investment in Tesla stock is a smart move requires hard work and study.
-Take your time evaluating Tesla’s stock, then choose how you want to buy shares.
+Ensuring your investment in Tesla shares is a smart move requires hard work and study.
+Take your time evaluating the stock and prices, then choose how you want to buy Tesla shares.

 You can start buying stocks online with a small amount of capital.
 As you gain experience, you might then decide to raise the amount of money you’re willing to risk and try more complicated methods of trading.
-Here’s a quick checklist to follow as you consider buying shares in Tesla.
+Here’s a quick checklist to follow as you consider buying Tesla shares.